NY Family Court / Orders of Protection

 - 3. File a Violation Petition (form GF-8) in Family Court.Download GF-8 ↗

-- 4. Report to police — they can arrest for a violation of an OP.
+- 4. Report to police — they can arrest for a violation of an Order of Protection.

 If You Can't Afford a Lawyer